Share on

 Use

-We use it for activities or situations that were not completed.
+We use this tense for activities or situations that were not completed.

 From 10 to 12 I was washing my car.
 I was in the garage.
 (I did not finish my work.
 It was in progress.
 I started before 10 and finished after 12.)